habi/EAWAG-manuscript/manuscript.md

 The fishes were kept in 75% Ethanol for long-term storage in the EAWAG fish collection.
 They were delivered to the Institute of Anatomy for micro-CT imaging sorted into several batches by approximately equal length.

-[TODO]: # (Can we cite a publication regarding the EAWAG fish library?)
-[TODO]: # (Were they transported to Bern as 'Gefahrengut'-Transport?
-This would be a remarkable little tidbit to add to the manuscript)

 ### Micro-computed tomographic imaging